Hakimbek/my-git-notes/Staging_Commits/Add/README.md

 ```

 ## Add Files by Wildcard
 Git allows us to add all the same pattern files at once.
 It is another way to add multiple files together.
-Suppose I want to add all java files or text files, then we can use pattern .java or .txt.
+Suppose I want to add all java files or text files, then we can use pattern *.java* or *.txt*.
 To do so, we will run the command as follows:
 ```
 $ git add *.java
 ```